PietroCiuffreda/GOGgamesworkaround/README.md

 This is a manual workaround for GOG games that don't work on Linux systems.
 I don't know if this is could be a temporary solution or a definitive one, but it works for many games and applications that requires a library or libraries that are not installed on.

-For example, I'd like to install the game after buying it in the GOG store.
+For example, I'd like to install the game "Generic Game" after buying it in the GOG store.
 After downloading the .sh file and install it, it crashes and the log says:

 `libxxxxx.0 no such file or directory  (generic library/libraries missing)`